U.S. personnel wounded in missile attack on Iraq airbase by Iranian-backed rebels

 Iran's foreign minister confirmed Tuesday that Iranian forces launched ballistic missiles at targets in both Iraq and Syria.
 The U.S. and Iraq condemned the deadly strikes that hit close to the under-construction U.S. consulate in the northern Iraqi city of Erbil.

-The Pentagon on Tuesday said that, over the weekend, it seized a boatload of "advanced conventional weapons" sent from Iran to the Houthis.
+The Pentagon on Tuesday said that, last weekend, it seized a boatload of "advanced conventional weapons" sent from Iran to the Houthis.

 -- David Martin, Omar Abdulkader, Tucker Reals and S. Dev contributed to this report.